tock/tock/doc/courses/sensys/presentation/slides.md

 ## System calls

+Tock supports five syscalls that applications use to interact with the kernel.

 | **Call**  | **Target** | **Description**                  |
 |:----------|:----------:|----------------------------------|
 | command   | Capsule    | Invoke an operation on a capsule |